 One other factor to consider when purchasing travel insurance is the policy excess.
 The excess is the amount that you, as the policyholder, are required to pay towards any claim you make on your policy.
 For example, if your claim is for £500 and your policy has an excess of £100, the insurance company will only pay out £400.

 While higher excesses can help reduce premium costs, it's important to choose a level that you can comfortably afford in the event of a claim.
-A high excess may mean more affordable premiums but could potentially lead to financial strain if you do need to make a claim.
+A high excess may mean more affordable premiums, but could potentially lead to financial strain if you do need to make a claim.

 It's also worth noting that different types of claims may have varying excess amounts.
 For example, medical expenses and cancellation cover could have different excess amounts.
 It's essential to read the policy details carefully to understand what you are covered for and what excess amount applies to each type of claim.